Ross County rebuff Aberdeen's approach for Derek Adams

 Responding to Aberdeen's interest, McGregor told BBC Scotland "it's dead" and would not welcome any further approach.

-the County chairman said they were keen to extend Adams's contract.
+Earlier this month, the County chairman said they were keen to extend Adams's contract.

 "I'm 99% sure that he'll be here next season.
 He's got another year on his contract and has an extension on the table," the chairman said at the time.

 "It'll be down to whether Ross County are as ambitious as he is and that the board here are willing to back him in what he's trying to do with the club.
 I'm sure they will."